Efficient Convex Optimization for Bosonic State Tomography: EFFICIENT QUANTUM STATE TOMOGRAPHY

 If we apply a projection operator to reduce the dimensions (for simplicity, we omit the projection operators applied to $D(\alpha)$ and $\rho_h$), the expression of the projection term becomes

 For the situation that noises of two modes are independent, and their subsystems have truncated dimensions of $d_1$ and $d_2$:

 where Eq. (\ref{eq:proj}) can be written as

 We simply calculate the two modes separately, truncate them individually, and then apply the Kronecker product.
-Using Eq. (\ref{eq:proj}) requires computing a matrix product of dimension $d_1 \times d_2$, whereas Eq. (\ref{eq:proj_optimize}) only involves matrix products of dimensions $d_1$ and $d_2$ individually.
+Using Eq. (\ref{eq:proj}) requires computing a matrix multiplication of dimension $d_1 \times d_2$, while Eq. (\ref{eq:proj_optimize}) only involves matrix multiplication of dimensions $d_1$ and $d_2$ individually.
+For a single mode of dimension $N$ and $m$ total modes, Eq. (\ref{eq:proj}) entails a matrix multiplication of time cost $M(N^m)$ ($M(\cdot)$ for cost of single matrix multiplication), while Eq. (\ref{eq:proj_optimize}) only involves $m$ matrix multiplications of time cost $M(N)$.
 Since the computational complexity of matrix multiplication scales cubically with respect to the matrix dimension, the latter formulation leads to a substantial reduction in computational cost.
+The memory cost of both methods is considered as similar.

+Providing a tight bound on the error is non-trivial, as Eq. (\ref{truncated}) involves two truncation steps.
+The first truncation arises when evaluating the measurement operator $[D(\alpha)]_{k_2}[\rho_h]_{k_2}[D^\dagger(\alpha)]_{k_2}$ in dimension $k_2$, which introduces an initial source of error.
+The second truncation further restricts this operator to a subspace of dimension $k_1$.
+This step actually mitigates the overall error, since only a portion of the initial truncation error propagates.